Canadian Space Milestones

-Lab on a CD, a project led by Dr. Michel G. Bergeron of the Infectious Disease Research Centre at Laval University, is a prototype of an ultrafast, highly sensitive and fully automated medical diagnostic test unit.
+Lab on a CD is a prototype of an ultrafast, highly sensitive and fully automated medical diagnostic test unit.
 The technology is close to a major breakthrough: real-time diagnostics of infectious diseases at the patient's point of care.
 Lab on a CD can perform sophisticated genetic analysis of samples in just minutes.
-With $150,000 in funding from the Canadian Space Agency, Dr. Bergeron and his team have successfully tested the technology in microgravity during parabolic flights.
-Supported by Canada's Cooperation Agreement with the European Space Agency, the project has received $1.1 million to carry out the development of this prototype through the European Life and Physical Sciences Program.
-Through this program the project is currently developing a concept for a system that will perform bioanalysis on the ISS.

-Microflow is a technology demonstration platform developed by the National Optics Institute (INO).
-Following an initial investment of $300,000 for testing, the Canadian Space Agency awarded INO a contract of $2.3 million in 2011 to design, build, and test the first generation of a transportable flow cytometer for use on the ISS.
-Flow cytometers are used for a range of bioanalysis and clinical applications to diagnose health disorders.
-The goal of Microflow is to test INO's novel fibre-optic approach, enabling the realization of a miniaturized, portable and robust cytometer technology.
+The goal of Microflow is to test a is a novel fibre-optic approach, enabling the realization of a miniaturized, portable and robust cytometer technology.
 This technology is ideal for use in space and in-field terrestrial bioanalysis.
-The Microflow test platform will be introduced on the ISS with Canadian Space Agency Astronaut Chris Hadfield, in December 2012.
+The Microflow test platform is introduced on the ISS with Canadian Space Agency Astronaut Chris Hadfield, in December 2012.

-Dextre, the Canadian Space Agency's robotic handyman on board the International Space Station (ISS), accomplished the most intricate work ever performed by a robot in space.
-Over three days (March 7-9, 2012), Dextre successfully concluded the initial phases of the Robotic Refueling Mission with unprecedented precision.
+Dextre, the Canadian Space Agency's robotic handyman on board the International Space Station (ISS), accomplishes the most intricate work ever performed by a robot in space.
+Over three days (March 7-9, 2012), Dextre successfully concludes the initial phases of the Robotic Refueling Mission with unprecedented precision.
 A collaboration between NASA and the Canadian Space Agency, the Robotic Refueling Mission was designed to demonstrate the ability of using robots to refuel and service existing satellites in space—especially those not designed for repair.
-The mission also marked the first time Dextre was used for a technology research and development demonstration on board the Station.
+The mission also marks the first time Dextre is used for a technology research and development demonstration on board the Station.

-Canadarm2 performed a cosmic catch by grappling the Dragon capsule and attaching it to the International Space Station.
+Canadarm2 performs a cosmic catch by grappling the Dragon capsule and attaching it to the International Space Station.
 Dragon is the first commercial spacecraft to dock to the Station.

-The French Space Agency (CNES) has identified a Canadian site for the launch of space science balloons.
-The initiative will provide Canadian scientists and engineers with a new experiment platform.
+The French Space Agency (CNES) identifies a Canadian site for the launch of space science balloons.
+The initiative will provide Canadian scientists and engineers with a new experiment platform in Timmins, Ontario.

-Canada's contribution to the James Webb Space Telescope is delivered.
-Canada is providing Webb's Fine Guidance Sensor, which will keep the telescope on target, as well as the Near-Infrared Imager and Slitless Spectrograph, to help find the earliest and most distant objects in the Universe.
+Canada delivers its contribution to the James Webb Space Telescope.
+Canada is providing the James Webb Space Telescope Fine Guidance Sensor, which will keep the telescope on target, as well as the Near-Infrared Imager and Slitless Spectrograph, to help find the earliest and most distant objects in the Universe.